LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/custom-strlen/README.md

 ```
 $ ./customstrlen
-Give me a string: Don't be silly!
+Give me a string: Don't be silly.
-That string contains 15 characters!
+That string is 15 characters long!
 ```